-“So what will you do next?”- asked Laluda.
+“What things?
+And what will you do next?”, asked Laluda.

 “Last night I have called a friend in Delhi to look into whereabouts of Radhemohan’s elder son Pramod.
 It was him, calling me to tell me that Pramod has been missing from his job, and the place he lived, for more than a month now.
 Something is not right in Mr.Shukla’s house.”

 Kamal was helping temple’s priest in preparation for a Pooja.
-He stopped when he saw us and came to us.
+He stopped, when he saw us, and came towards us.

 “Hello Mr. Mitter, how can I help you?”